slsu0424/slsu0424.github.io/_posts/2023-09-14-create-word-embeddings-from-pubmed-patient summaries.md

 ## Visualize trained embeddings

 After adding the embedding layer, we have a 55 x 2 (doc length x embedding dimension) matrix.
-We need to compress (flatten) this to a 1D vector, to send to the next hidden (dense)* layer.
+We need to compress (flatten) this to a 1D vector, to send to the next dense layer.
 The dense layer requires a 1D input, but Keras does not automatically flatten the input.

-In our case, the dense layer is the output layer, which makes the final prediction for the network.
+The output layer makes the final prediction for the network.

 As shown above, we add the Flatten and Dense layers to the model.